brychen420/ML/README.md

 # ML Final Project
-This repository contains all the files I used to finish the project.
+This repository contains all the files I used to finish the project and [Kaggle link](https://www.kaggle.com/competitions/tabular-playground-series-aug-2022)
-[Kaggle link](https://www.kaggle.com/competitions/tabular-playground-series-aug-2022)

 ## Reproduce